lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

-If an EE wants to poll for a potential CA Key Update Announcement or the current CRL, a PKI Information Request using a General Message as described in Appendix E.5 of [RFCCCCC] can be used.
+If an EE wants to poll for a potential CA Key Update Announcement or the current CRL, a PKI Information Request using a General Message as described in Appendix D.5 of {{I-D.ietf-lamps-rfc4210bis}} can be used.

 When pushing Announcement messages, PKIMessage structures are sent as the entity-body of an HTTP POST request.